Schedule quality time with each other while planning your wedding

 Plan a mini-break

 Make sure your mini-break is still relaxing though.
-Don’t overbook yourself, plan things with lots of ‘free-time’ in between to allow for spontaneous things to happen, and make sure you don’t plan anything after dinner (unless of course you have the chance to see something pretty spectacular that you can only see after dinner).
+Don’t overbook yourself but plan things with lots of ‘free-time’ in between to allow for spontaneous things to happen, and make sure you don’t plan anything after dinner (unless of course you have the chance to see something pretty spectacular that you can only see after dinner).
 Overloading a mini-break is easy though, so beware of the pitfalls.

-We ended up having dinner in one of the cutest French bistros in Montmartre, taking selfies on the Bir Hakeim bridge (anyone seen Inception?) with the Eiffel Tower in the background, we saw everything we wanted to see in the Louvre in only half a day, we had McDonalds one evening just because we felt like it, … In short we just let ourselves be swept up by the adventure that is Paris instead of trying to fit everything exactly into a well-planned out schedule.
+We ended up having dinner in one of the cutest French bistros in Montmartre, taking selfies on the Bir Hakeim bridge (anyone seen Inception?) with the Eiffel Tower in the background, we saw everything we wanted to see in the Louvre in only half a day, we had McDonalds one evening just because we felt like it, … In short we just let ourselves be swept up by the adventure that is Paris instead of trying to fit everything exactly into a well-hashed out schedule.
 And it was the best mini-break we could have wished for!